huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_function.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the Function resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the Function resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new Function resource.

-* `name` - (Required) A unique name for the function.
+* `name` - (Required, String, ForceNew) A unique name for the function.
 Changing this creates a new function.

-* `package` - (Required) Group to which the function belongs.
+* `package` - (Required, String) Group to which the function belongs.
 Changing this creates a new function.

-* `code_type` - (Required) Function code type, which can be inline: inline code, zip: ZIP file,
+* `code_type` - (Required, String, ForceNew) Function code type, which can be inline: inline code, zip: ZIP file,
 	jar: JAR file or java functions, obs: function code stored in an OBS bucket.
 Changing this creates a new function.

-* `code_url` - (Optional) This parameter is mandatory when code_type is set to obs.
+* `code_url` - (Optional, String, ForceNew) This parameter is mandatory when code_type is set to obs.
 Changing this creates a new function.

-* `description` - (Optional) Description of the function.
+* `description` - (Optional, String, ForceNew) Description of the function.
 Changing this creates a new function.

-* `code_filename` - (Optional) Name of a function file, This field is mandatory only when coe_type is set to jar or zip.
+* `code_filename` - (Optional, String, ForceNew) Name of a function file, This field is mandatory only when coe_type is set to jar or zip.
 Changing this creates a new function.

-* `handler` - (Required) Entry point of the function.
+* `handler` - (Required, String, ForceNew) Entry point of the function.
 Changing this creates a new function.

-* `memory_size` - (Required) Memory size(MB) allocated to the function.
+* `memory_size` - (Required, Int, ForceNew) Memory size(MB) allocated to the function.
 Changing this creates a new function.

-* `runtime` - (Required) Environment for executing the function.
+* `runtime` - (Required, String, ForceNew) Environment for executing the function.
 Changing this creates a new function.

-* `timeout` - (Required) Timeout interval of the function, ranges from 3s to 900s.
+* `timeout` - (Required, Int, ForceNew) Timeout interval of the function, ranges from 3s to 900s.
 Changing this creates a new function.

-* `user_data` - (Optional) Key/Value information defined for the function.
+* `user_data` - (Optional, String, ForceNew) Key/Value information defined for the function.
 Changing this creates a new function.

-* `xrole` - (Optional) This parameter is mandatory if the function needs to access other cloud services.
+* `xrole` - (Optional, String, ForceNew) This parameter is mandatory if the function needs to access other cloud services.
 	Changing this creates a new function.

-* `func_code` - (Required) Function code.
+* `func_code` - (Required, String, ForceNew) Function code.
 When code_type is set to inline, zip, or jar, this parameter is mandatory, and the code must be encoded using Base64.
 Changing this creates a new function.